ddsbook/blog/2014/drafts/when-bar-graphs-go-awry.md

 Slug: when-bar-graphs-go-awry
 Author: Bob Rudis (@hrbrmstr)

-The US Government Accountability Office (GAO) release a report on April 2, 2014 titled "[Federal Agencies Need to Enhance Responses to Data Breaches](http://www.gao.gov/products/GAO-14-487T)".
+The US Government Accountability Office (GAO) released a report on April 2, 2014 titled "[Federal Agencies Need to Enhance Responses to Data Breaches](http://www.gao.gov/products/GAO-14-487T)".
 One of the extremely positive effects of [Section 508](http://www.ada.gov/508/index.html) is that agencies must produce these type of reports in an accessible format (usually plain text) and I almost always start with those documents since it's nigh impossible to come across a useless pie chart in those.

 But, when I saw this data for the first figure: